-- (i) Christopher O. Blunt, President and Chief Executive Officer of F&G Group; - (ii) Wendy J.B.
-Young, Chief Financial Officer of F&G Group; and - (iii) Bradley L Carlson, VP, Controller & Deputy CAO of F&G Group.
+- (i) Christopher O. Blunt, Chief Executive Officer of F&G Group; - (ii) Wendy J.B.
+Young, EVP, Chief Financial Officer of F&G Group; and - (iii) Bradley L Carlson, SVP, FP&A & Operational Execution.

-President and Chief Executive Officer of F&G Group - Christopher O. Blunt
+Chief Executive Officer of F&G Group - Christopher O. Blunt

-Christopher O. Blunt joined F&G Group as Chief Executive Officer and President in January 2019.
-Mr. Blunt previously served as a Senior Managing Director and Chief Executive Officer of Blackstone Insurance Solutions, beginning in January 2018.
-Before joining Blackstone Insurance Solutions, Mr. Blunt served in a variety of senior leadership positions with New York Life from 2004 to 2017.
-During his tenure at New York Life, Mr. Blunt served as the President of New York Life's Investment Group and prior to that, as Co-President of the Insurance and Agency Group, which included the company's U.S. Life Operations, Seguros Monterrey New York Life Mexico and AARP Operations.
-Prior to joining New York Life, Mr. Blunt was Chairman and Chief Executive Officer of Giving Capital, Inc., a wealth management solutions provider serving the financial institutions marketplace, from 2001 to 2004.
-Mr. Blunt served in a variety of senior marketing and distribution roles in the investment management industry.
-Mr. Blunt was the Chief Marketing Officer - Americas for Merrill Lynch Investment Managers and President of Mercury Funds Distributors from 1999 to 2001.
-Before working with Merrill Lynch, Mr. Blunt was a Managing Director with Goldman Sachs & Co., as well as the National Sales Manager for Goldman Sachs Funds, from 1996 to 1999.
-He currently serves as Chair of the Board of Directors of the YMCA of Greater New York.
-Mr. Blunt received a B.A. in History from the University of Michigan and an MBA in Finance from The Wharton School at the University of Pennsylvania.
+Mr. Blunt joined F&G in 2019 after 34 years in a variety of insurance, investment management and marketing roles.
+Prior to joining F&G, from January 2018 to December 2018, he served as Chief Executive Officer of Blackstone Insurance Solutions, after nearly 13 years at New York Life in a variety of executive leadership roles.
+During his tenure at New York Life, Mr. Blunt was the President of New York Life's \$500 billion Investment Group and previously Co-President of the Insurance and Agency Group, which included the company's U.S. Life Operations, Seguros Monterrey, and AARP Direct business.
+Prior to joining New York Life, Mr. Blunt spent 16 years in a variety of senior marketing and distribution roles in the investment management industry, including Chief Marketing Officer - Americas for Merrill Lynch Investment Managers and as a Managing Director and National Sales Manager for Goldman Sachs Asset Management.
+Mr. Blunt received a B.A. in history from the University of Michigan and an MBA in finance from The Wharton School at the University of Pennsylvania.
+Mr. Blunt's qualifications to serve on F&G Life Re's board of directors include his many years of leadership experience across multiple institutions in the insurance industry.

-Chief Financial Officer of F&G Group - Wendy J.B.
+EVP, Chief Liability Officer of F&G Group - Wendy J.B.
 Young